aam29dc/x86-AT_T-linux/README.md

 Using the C library in assembly.
 Use `main` instead of `_start`, and use `call exit`. printf(...) is a variadic function, which takes a variable number of parameters, which uses `%al`, set to 0 by `xor %eax, %eax` before a a call to printf to not use vector registers.
 The `call` instruction pushes 8 bytes (return address) onto the stack, but the Stack Pointer must be aligned by 16-bytes; a `push %rax` and `pop %rax` before and after a call is required to realign the stack pointer, otherwise resulting in a segmentation fault.
 In main we can just `ret`.
 First goes in `rdi`, and and second parameter goes into `rsi`.

-to assembly link, and run I used gcc: `gcc -no-pie -o file file.s && file`
+to assembly link, and run I used gcc: `gcc -no-pie -o file file.s && file`. gcc links in the c library, so no need to `#include`.
 ````assembly
 .section .data
 msg: